 Under the contract, the Company is reimbursed for costs incurred, including an allocation of overhead costs, and is paid an incentive fee.
-At the beginning of the fiscal year the Company estimates its labour and overhead rates for the year ahead.
+During the fiscal year, at the end of each quarter, the Company estimates its labour and overhead rates for the current year and uses these estimates to estimate and record revenue earned to date.
 At the end of the year the actual labour and overhead rates are calculated and revenue is adjusted accordingly.
 The Company's actual labour and overhead rates will differ from its estimated rates based on actual costs incurred and the proportion of the Company's efforts on contracts and internal products versus indirect activities.

 Within minimum and maximum collars, the amount of incentive fee the Company can earn under the contract varies based on actual costs incurred versus targeted costs.
-Until the Company is able to make a reliable estimate of the final contract costs, only the minimum incentive fee achievable and earned is recognized.
 During the contractual period, incentive fee revenue and total costs are impacted by management's estimate and judgments which are continuously reviewed and adjusted as necessary using the cumulative catch-up method.
+At this time, the Company is not able to make a reliable estimate of the final contract costs, so, only the minimum incentive fee achievable and earned has been recognized.